seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 - [ ] CAML
 - [ ] CH
 - [ ] Cyclone
+- [ ] DCPU16-ASM (partially recognized, can be detected by Linguist, but cannot be searched, inside a repository with DCPU-16 ASM source code, it willl be labeled as `other` but outside of a repository, it can be found in the language dropdown, and repository titlecard.
+However, attempting to sort by the DCPU-16 ASM language will just perform an `all repositories` search)
 - [ ] DroppedText (seanpm2001)
 - [ ] Epigram
 - [ ] FCL